rutukinnal0191/zomato-data-analysis/README.md

 # Zomato Data Analysis Using Python

-# Project Overview
+## Project Overview

-Understanding customer preferences and restaurant trends is essential for making data-driven business decisions in the food industry.
+Understanding customer preferences and restaurant trends is essential for making data-driven decisions in the food industry.
-This project performs Exploratory Data Analysis (EDA) on Zomato restaurant data using Python to extract meaningful insights about restaurant popularity, pricing patterns, ratings, and order preferences.
+This project performs **Exploratory Data Analysis (EDA)** on Zomato restaurant data using Python to uncover meaningful insights about restaurant popularity, pricing strategies, ratings, and ordering behavior.

-# Objectives
+## Objectives

-This analysis answers the following business questions:
+This analysis aims to answer the following business questions:

-Do more restaurants provide online delivery compared to offline services?
+* Do more restaurants provide online delivery compared to offline services?
-Which types of restaurants are most preferred by customers?
+* Which types of restaurants are most common and preferred?
-What price range do couples prefer while dining out?
+* What price range do customers prefer while dining out?
-How ratings vary between online and offline ordering?
+* How do ratings differ between online and offline ordering?

-# Dataset Information
+## Dataset Information

-The dataset contains restaurant-level details including:
+The dataset contains restaurant-level information such as:

-- Restaurant Name
+* Restaurant Name
-- Restaurant Type
+* Restaurant Type
-- Online Order Availability
+* Online Order Availability
-- Votes
+* Number of Votes
-- Ratings
+* Ratings
-- Approximate Cost for Two People
+* Approximate Cost for Two People
+* Cuisine Type
+* Location

-# Technologies Used
+## Technologies Used

-- Python
+* Python
-- Pandas
+* Pandas
-- NumPy
+* NumPy
-- Matplotlib
+* Matplotlib
-- Seaborn
+* Seaborn

-# Project Workflow
+## Project Workflow

-# Import Libraries
+### 1. Import Libraries

 Used Python libraries for data manipulation and visualization.

-# Data Loading
+### 2. Data Loading

-Loaded dataset using Pandas
+Loaded the dataset using Pandas.

-# Data Cleaning & Preparation
+### 3. Data Cleaning & Preparation

+* Removed unnecessary columns
-Checked dataset summary
+* Checked dataset structure and summary
-Verified missing values
+* Handled missing values in ratings and cost

-# Exploratory Data Analysis
+## Exploratory Data Analysis

-# Restaurant Type Popularity

-Analyzed restaurant categories to identify most common types.
+### 1. Cuisine Analysis

+Identified the most common cuisines offered by restaurants.

 Insight:

-north indian food is ordered highest
+North Indian and fast food cuisines dominate the dataset, indicating high demand but also strong competition.

-# Customer Votes Analysis
+### 2. Customer Votes Analysis

-Compared customer engagement across restaurant.
+Analyzed restaurants with the highest number of votes.

 Insight:

-highly populated restaurant Byg Brewski Brewing Company
+Highly rated and popular restaurants receive significantly more votes, indicating strong customer engagement and trust.

-# Online Order Availability
+### 3. Online Order Availability

-Compared number of restaurants providing online ordering.
+Compared restaurants offering online ordering.

 Insight:

-Most restaurants provide online ordering are popular
+Most restaurants provide online ordering, showing that it has become a standard service in the industry.

-# Ratings Distribution
+### 4. Ratings Distribution

-Studied rating spread across restaurants.
+Analyzed how ratings are distributed across restaurants.

 Insight:

-Most restaurants receive ratings between **3.0 to 3.5**
+Most restaurants fall in the rating range of **3.0 to 3.5**, indicating average performance and scope for improvement.

-# Cost Preference for Couples
+### 5. Cost Preference for Customers

-Analyzed pricing trends.
+Studied pricing trends across restaurants.

 Insight:

-Couples prefer restaurants costing around **rs.200 to rs.400**

-#(Online vs Offline)

-Compared restaurants with and without online delivery.
+Most restaurants fall in the **₹200–₹400 range for two people**, suggesting customers prefer affordable dining options.

+### 6. Online vs Offline Orders

+Compared ordering modes.

 Insight:

-Many Restaurants offer online delivery

-# Restaurant rating (online vs offline)

-compared restaurant with and without online delivery
+Online orders are more common, highlighting the importance of convenience in customer behavior.

+### 7. Ratings: Online vs Offline

+Compared ratings based on ordering availability.

 Insight:

-restaurant with online delivery have higher ratings
+Restaurants offering online delivery tend to have slightly higher ratings, suggesting better customer satisfaction.

-Created  to  crosstab identify ordering behavior.

-Insight:
+### 8. Restaurant Type vs Ordering Behavior

+Analyzed ordering patterns across restaurant types.

+**Insight:**

+* Quick-service restaurants rely heavily on online orders
-- Dining restaurants mostly receive offline orders
+* Dining restaurants show a more balanced mix of online and offline orders
-- Quick service mostly receive online orders

-# Key Business Insights
+## Key Business Insights

-Dining restaurants are most popular
-Customers engage more with dining-type (north indian) restaurants
-Moderate pricing attracts more customers
-online orders are popular
-Online ordering improves restaurant ratings
+* Online ordering is essential for modern restaurant success
-quick service earn more from online delivery
+* Mid-range pricing attracts the majority of customers
+* Most restaurants operate at average ratings, creating opportunities for improvement
+* Cuisine type and restaurant category influence customer engagement
+* Convenience (online ordering) positively impacts customer satisfaction

-# How To Run The Project
+## How to Run the Project

-Clone repository:
+### Clone the repository

-steps to run this project locally:

 git clone https://github.com/rutukinnal0191/zomato-data-analysis.git

-navigate into the folder cd zomato-data-analysis
+### Navigate into the folder

+cd zomato-data-analysis

+### Install required libraries

 pip install pandas numpy matplotlib seaborn

-launch jupyter notebook

-open and run the notebooks/zomato_analysis.ipynb
+### Run the project

+* Launch Jupyter Notebook
+* Open zomato_analysis.ipynb
+* Run all cells